 The Letter of Intent (LOI) is a required step in the application process.
 LOIs must be completed online at https://proposalcentral.com.
-First-time users must register and complete a Professional required documents.
+First-time users must register and complete a Professional Profile to begin the LOI process.
+No hard copies will be accepted.
+The LOI is completed through the online interactive system; you will need to complete the required sections and upload any required documents.
 The main section will have a limit of 10,000 characters, approximately 3 pages, and should include the information below (no figures/graphics or images are allowed):